hytechclub/cs-102/Classes/MovieWatchlistCodeAlong.md

 # Movie Watchlist Code-Along
 Currently, there is [a program](https://Movies.josephmaxwell.repl.run) that tracks movies a person wants to watch.
 It works pretty well, but there are some improvements to be made in the code.
-[Refactor](https://en.wikipedia.org/wiki/Code_refactoring) the program so that it uses a `Movie` class, and tracks a `List` of `Movie` objects instead of two lists.
+[Refactor](https://en.wikipedia.org/wiki/Code_refactoring) the program so that it uses a `Movie` class, and tracks one `List` of `Movie` objects instead of two lists.

 Note that the goal of this exercise is NOT to change the functionality of the application; it should still work in the same way.
 The goal is to improve the architecture, to make it easier to maintain.